Posted on: March 12, 2023

 6. Refresh your reviews

-… Businesses tend to have a spurt of encouraging customers to post up testimonials and reviews, and then forget for a while.
-It then becomes obvious to those seeking out social proof of your business that the reviews listed are a bit sporadic.
-So instigate a process where happy customers/clients are asked for their feedback, review etc at the end of a purchase.
+Businesses tend to have a spurt of encouraging customers to post up testimonials and reviews, and then forget for a while.
+This then becomes obvious to those seeking out social proof of your business that the reviews listed are a bit sporadic.
+So instigate a regime where happy customers/clients are asked for their feedback, review etc at the end of a purchase.
 Ensure your reviews on the likes of Google, Facebook, Trustpilot (or others important to you), and your website, show a steady flow of current ones.

 7. Look beyond the numbers in your website’s analytics

 -as well as noting traffic levels, drill deeper into engagement signs.
 What pages are popular and why?
 Which are less appealing?
 What search phrases are people using to get to you (and which are they not?)?
 What sites are sending more traffic your way and (if you have a search field in your site) what have people put into it?
 This will form a picture of how you should strengthen certain content in your site, or reconfigure it to have greater appeal.
 Also look at navigation paths and bounce rates for your pages, to understand ways to improve the user experience.

 8. And do the same for your social media

 -here it’s important to drill deeper into what prompted the most interactions with your followers, so you can plan for more of the same.
 Try not to get hung up so much on follower numbers and concentrate your attention on the engagement you generate from them.

 It’s also worth keeping an eye on what your competitors are doing online.
 This isn’t to copy them, but rather to help you see if they’re anticipating market sentiment and behaviour similarly or differently to you.
 Think of how you can distinguish from them and present a more appealing approach that’s better suited to customer needs.

 For more advice on marketing your business contact us or tel.
 01483 429111.